Daily ideas of indoor activities to do with your kids.

 Music/Art/PE: For music and art, I’m enrolling my kids in music and art lessons at a local private classical school.
 They will meet twice a month, and will get the chance to have a performance once each semester.
 This is really exciting for Evelyn, since she has her heart set on performing on stage.
 I’m also teaching Evelyn piano lessons, which is another wonderful way to have music be a part of school.
 For PE, Evelyn will be playing soccer in our community rec program.
 If you’re needing to find other resources, check with your local homeschool group…there is likely a co-op you can join that would cover these topics!

 Social/Emotional Skills: This is REALLY important for me, and probably the most challenging aspect of homeschooling.
-I’m getting a small group of families together with kids around the same ages to gather twice a month for kids to learn a social or emotional skill lesson (I’m working with a friend who is a counselor at a local elementary school to select curriculum) and have unstructured play time for the kids to build relationships and work on their social skills.
+I make sure to be intentional about giving my kids opportunities for unstructured play time with other children each week, if possible.
+They may be the same age, or a range of ages, but unstructured play is so important for helping kids learn how to cooperate, problem solve, and get along!
 Other ways I’m going to give my kids opportunities to grow in this is by having them participate in our church’s AWANA program and attend Sunday School.
 These are great places to be intentional about giving my kids the chance to learn and grow socially as well.

 Hybrid Homeschool: The hybrid homeschool Jeremiah is in was put together by a homeschooling family and a public school family who wanted to give their kids a school experience with basic content covered by a licensed teacher, but also have more time for them to be at home.
 He will meet with a teacher and 5-10 other 2nd graders two mornings a week to work on math and language arts.